uccmisl/dashc/README.md

    29     66206      2999          0       1060      1740      1305     652588      51.353
    30     70260      4053          0       1060      1822      1847     923626      51.299
 ```

+# Dataset

+The tool was tested with this dataset https://www.ucc.ie/en/misl/research/datasets/ivid_dataset/.
+The example of the log file above was taken with the Big Buck Bunny movie 4 second segment size x264 video codec.

 # Support

 If you have an issue, please create a new one in github with necessary information (type of MPD file, OS version and etc.).